Spring games begin with fans, new faces, moment for Mancini

 Including people in the seats, albeit in numbers limited by COVID-19 protocols.

 The Toronto-Yankees game at Steinbrenner Field in Tampa, Florida, drew 2,637, close to its permitted maximum of 2,800 in a park that holds over 10,000.
-A little farther south in Bradenton, the Baltimore-Pittsburgh opener crowd of 1,705 was officially listed as a sellout.
+A little farther south in Sarasota, the Pittsburgh-Baltimore opener crowd of 1,705 was officially listed as a sellout.

 “I’m glad we got some of the fans back,” Yankees slugger Luke Voit said.